 Reading at Riddings

-Each of our classrooms has a cosy book corner to encourage our children to share books with each other; we have a special library where you can snuggle down on the sofa with a book and of course, we LOVE having stories read to us in class each and every day!
+Each of our classrooms and outdoor areas have a cosy book corner to encourage our children to share books with each other; we have a special library where you can snuggle down on the sofa with a book and of course, we LOVE having stories read to us in class!

 Reading at Home